 Sai Kung restaurant hong kong

 There are so much more to Sai Kung’s restaurant scene outside of seafood.
-In fact, i don’t actually eat seafood a lot when I’m there because there are so many other amazing options, too:
+In fact, I don’t actually eat seafood a lot when I’m there because there are so many other amazing options, too.
+They are either near the bus terminal or along the street one block down from the seafood street.

 Sai Kung Cafe & Bakery